Tony Nieva

-Antonio Ma.
-"Tony" Onrubia Nieva (September 21, 1944 – October 13, 1997) was a Philippine journalist, union organizer, and activist.
-He worked to defend press freedom and the rights of workers, and campaigned to end dictatorship in the Philippines.
+Antonio Maria "Tony" Onrubia Nieva (September 21, 1944 – October 13, 1997) was a Filipino journalist, union organizer, and activist.
+He worked to defend press freedom and the rights of workers, and campaigned to end authoritarian rule in the Philippines.
 He led the National Press Club as president and founded the National Union of Journalists of the Philippines.
 He was secretary general of the International Organization of Journalists based in Prague, Czech Republic, from 1995 up to the time of his death in 1997.
 His name is on the Bantayog ng mga Bayani Wall of Remembrance, for his contributions to the fight against injustices of the dictatorship under President Ferdinand E. Marcos.

 Biography

 As writer and editor

 Tony Nieva was a journalist who worked at the Philippines Herald, Manila Bulletin, and the Philippine Daily Inquirer.
 He worked as a columnist at the Bulletin, where he later became a desk editor.
 His column for the Inquirer appeared alternately with that of Letty Jimenez Magsanoc.
 He published a magazine for workers called Bagwis.

 He was also a poet and short story writer who won first prize in the first Asiaweek Short Story Contest in 1981.